ember-learn/guides-source/guides/v3.7.0/reference/accessibility.md

-The purpose of this guide is to give every Ember developer a guide for making your Ember app minimally accessible.
-As accessibility can be a complex issue, it should be noted that this guide only covers a few basics to help you easily avoid certain accessibility issues, and should not be considered a comprehensive guide.
+The purpose of this guide is to give every Ember developer a starting point for making your Ember application minimally accessible.
+As accessibility can be a complex issue, it should be noted that this guide only covers a some of the basics, and should not be considered a comprehensive guide.

 ## Screen Reader and Browser Combinations